DETAILED ACTION

 The claim recites additional element(s) – machine learning model, synthetic data generator.
 The additional element(s) is/are recited at a high-level of generality such that it amounts to no more than indicating a field of use or technological environment in which to apply the judicial exception (MPEP 2106.05(h)).

-The claim recites further train the machine learning model using the validation dataset and the generated synthetic data which is simply generic training to perform the abstract idea of model creation and amounts to mere instructions to apply the exception (MPEP 2106.05(f)).
+The claim recites further train the machine learning model using a validation dataset and the generated synthetic data which is simply generic training to perform the abstract idea of model creation and amounts to mere instructions to apply the exception (MPEP 2106.05(f)).

 Accordingly, the additional element(s) do(es) not integrate the abstract idea into a practical application because the additional element(s) do(es) not impose any meaningful limits on practicing the abstract idea, and, therefore, the claim is directed to an abstract idea.